adcm2/gplspec/README.md

 # Gravitational_Field
 This code is written for the calculation of gravitational potential in aspherical bodies using the particle relabelling transformation method.
-There are several examples provided and it is designed to be built using cmake.

-This package can be installed easily via:
-1. git clone
-2. cd gplspec
-3. cmake -S . -B build
-4. cmake --build build/

-Pre-requisites:
-A local installation of Eigen3.
-This is included via cmake in Find_Package(Eigen3 3.3 REQUIRED NO_MODULE).
-To download Eigen please see the information here https://eigen.tuxfamily.org/index.php?title=Main_Page.

-For faster compilation (on machines that are designed to handle this) adding the flag -jN to the 4th step, where N is the number of cores to compile on, can significantly speed things up.

-Benchmarks and the example of Phobos are included in the examples folder.
-These examples are set up to be run from the gplspec folder.
-In other words once compiled one can
-1. Navigate to gplspec folder
-2. Run ./build/bin/clean_bench_1
-3. cd work
-4. python3 CleanBench1Plot.py &

-Tomography models are provided within the package, adapted from the compilation by Shule Ye, available at https://github.com/shuleyu/seismic-tomography-models.
+Documentation (still being finalised is available here: https://adcm2.github.io/gplspec/).